Modification & Enforcement Of Orders

 Enforcement matters may also relate to parenting plan provisions, such as one parent’s failure to surrender the child to the other parent at the end of a possession period, failure to pay child support, failure to provide health insurance as ordered, failure to reimburse uninsured medical expenses, and other matters.

 If the other party has violated your divorce or custody orders, it is important to seek experienced family law counsel as quickly as possible, as the Texas Family Code imposes deadlines on prosecuting such cases.
-Kathryn has substantial experience prosecuting and defending enforcement cases.
-If the other party is violating your court orders, or they have accused you of violating your court orders, contact Kathryn to schedule a consultation She will review the facts of your case, provide a candid assessment and recommend the best course of action.
+Kathryn and her team have substantial experience in prosecuting and defending enforcement cases.
+If the other party is violating your court orders, or they have accused you of violating your court orders, contact Pruitt Law Group, PLLC, to schedule a consultation.
+An experienced attorney will review the facts of your case, provide a candid assessment and recommend the best course of action.